10 Signs You Might Be Living on Autopilot

 Months disappear.

-And suddenly time feels like it’s accelerating.
+And suddenly it feels like everything is moving faster.

 The Good News